jmz3/jeremy-homepage/content/about.md

 # Bio

 Hello!
 My name is Jiaming Zhang, you can call me <b>Jeremy</b>.
-I am a second year master student in Robotics at [The Johns Hopkins University](https://www.jhu.edu/).
+I am a second year master's student in Robotics at [The Johns Hopkins University](https://www.jhu.edu/).
 Prior joining in Hopkins, I received my Bachelor degree in Mechanical Engineering from [Huazhong University of Science and Technology](https://www.hust.edu.cn/).
+I'm currently looking for PhD positions around the world.

+# Research Interest and Experience
 I'm a robotics enthusiast and my research interest includes visual perception, motion planning and medical robots.
+I have experiences in Hand-eye Calibration, LiDAR-based SLAM, Exoskeleton Design and Analysis, and Medical Robots.

 # Ongoing Project